virgili0/Virgilio/content/purgatorio/collect-and-prepare-data/data-preparation.md

 Just like the above, transformations or preprocessings can be performed on numeric, date or categorical data, similarly text data can also be processed in such a fashion.
 Although text data would undergo regex and string transformation processes deemed necessary for the NLP tasks they would be used for thereafter.

 ### Data Cleaning Tools
 You're not going to hunt tigers without a rifle!
-You have a ton of tools out there that will help you during the data cleaning process, the one I want to suggest you is [this](https://www.analyticsindiamag.com/10-best-data-cleaning-tools-get-data/) open source tool from Google.
+You have a ton of tools out there that will help you during the data cleaning process, the one Virgilio wants to suggest you is [this](https://www.analyticsindiamag.com/10-best-data-cleaning-tools-get-data/) open source tool from Google.
 Check [here](https://www.quora.com/What-are-the-best-open-source-data-cleansing-tools-software-available) for more.

 ## Visualization
 Visualization of data before and after many of the above steps is vital, to ensure the balance, bias and shape of the data is maintained.
 And the transformed or preprocessed data is representative of it's original form.
 Even if we can't control the way such data is going to evolve, we can atleast see the before and after effects of a transormation/preprocessing step before proceeding with it.
 Or if we even do proceed with it, we know from the visuals what the outcome stands to be from it (more or less).